fancybear-dev/homebrew-openssh-sk/README.md

 This is built from the official [OpenSSH portable source code](https://github.com/openssh/openssh-portable).
 The GitHub Action in this repository automatically checks for new OpenSSH versions daily, builds the `dylib`, and creates a new release and Homebrew Cask.

+Please fork this repo if you want to use it, as the supply chain risk is highly sensitive.

 ## Requirements

 - macOS Sonoma (14.0) or later.